habibcilmd-cardiologist/dr-cil/content/en/services/pericardiocentesis/index.md

       answer: "Serious complications are rare.
 Heart perforation risk is low."
 ---

 Pericardiocentesis is draining fluid accumulated between the pericardium (heart sac) and the heart with a needle.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in pericardiocentesis procedures.

 ## What is Pericardiocentesis?